cjbinkowski/SQL/Detroit Tigers Data.md

 GROUP BY LAST_NAME
 ORDER BY K;
 ```
 Adding to the previous query, I introduced a game count (of games each player actually played in) by adding a select of game_id in the innermost select, added a game_id count, then introduced a new select for the calculation.
-This way, I could determine strikeouts per game.
+This way, I could determine strikeout per game ratio.
 Since the numbers are categorized as integers, 'cast as float' was needed to return a decimal rather than an integer.
 ```
-SELECT LAST_NAME, ROUND(CAST(K as FLOAT) / CAST(GAMES as FLOAT),3) as K_perc
+SELECT LAST_NAME, ROUND(CAST(K as FLOAT) / CAST(GAMES as FLOAT),3) as K_ratio
  FROM (SELECT LAST_NAME, (COUNT(K1)+COUNT(K2)+COUNT(K3)+COUNT(K4)+COUNT(K5)) AS K, COUNT(GAME_ID) AS GAMES
   FROM
    (SELECT LAST_NAME, GAME_ID,